-An efficient, motivated, and well-trained public service is critical to reach the goals of Ihya Libya Vision 2030.
-The government must focus on fostering an attitudinal change in public service that values transparency and accountability to the citizens of the country.
-This change in the organizational culture of the public sector can be achieved by conducting a census of civil servants, including analyzing how the service is organized, grades, salaries, benefits, and mechanisms of recruitment and promotion, that will form the basis for establishing a system of meritocracy to ensure increased efficiency and citizen accountability.
-Results based management must also be linked with the implementation of Libya Vision 2030 goals.
+TRANSFORMATION PROJECTS FOR IMPROVING SERVICE DELIVERY

+An efficient, motivated, and well-trained

+public service is critical to reach the

+goals of Ihya Libya Vision 2023.
+The

+government must focus on fostering an

+attitudinal change in public service that

+the citizens of the country.
+This change

+sector can be achieved by conducting

+analyzing how the service is organized,

+grades, salaries, benefits, and mechanisms

+form the basis for establishing a system of

+meritocracy to ensure increased efficiency

+and citizen accountability.
+Results based

+management must also be linked with the

+implementation of Libya Vision 2020 goals.